Aiming for the top grades at A-level? Here are some tips on how to get them

 It all gets easier once you start, so take that first step as soon as possible.
 Where should you begin?
 Step away from the books and notes: your first tactic is to plan.

-“Starting early is one of the best ways to avoid the classic last-minute exam stress that you are missing key information or haven’t done enough,” says Eleanor Burgess, a recent BSc Management graduate from Warwick Business School (WBS).
+“Starting early is one of the best ways to avoid the classic last-minute exam stress that you are missing key information or haven’t done enough,” says Eleanor Burgess, a recent BSc Management graduate.

 “Planning and managing your time effectively is super important to ensure that you are maximising productivity.”